 As for page program, device supports Multi-plane copy back program with exactly same sequence and limitations.
 Multiplane copy back program must be preceded by 2 single page read for copy back command sequences (one page for each plane).
-Starting plane address should be Plane0.

 Multi-plane copy back cannot cross plane boundary, the contents of the source page of one device plane can be copied only to a destination page of the same plane.